SteelCompendium/compendium/docs/Classes/Talent/2nd-Level Features/2nd-Level Tradition Feature/Ease The Mind.md

 # Ease The Mind

-You have an edge on tests to stop combat and start negotiations.
-NPCs with hostile or suspicious starting attitudes in negotiations have an additional 1 patience.
+You gain an edge on tests to stop combat and start a negotiation.
+Any NPC who has a hostile or suspicious starting attitude in a negotiation has an additional 1 patience.